 Upload a cost file for reporting

-Use this method when your costs live outside Avid, such as an agency invoice, print vendor file, ad platform export, or internal spreadsheet.
+This is the most common way to add costs.
+Use it for direct mail and digital costs from an agency invoice, mail house file, ad platform export, or internal spreadsheet.
 Cost files should include the cost amount and a value Avid can use to match the cost to results.

 Cost file format